-In a consortium of five research institutes, Ecologic Institute evaluates the effects of the national climate initiative (NKI).
+In a consortium of five research institutes, Ecologic Institute evaluated the effects of the national climate initiative (NKI).
 With an annual volume of 280 million Euros, this initiative represents a cornerstone of Germany's efforts at climate protection.
-In the course of the evaluation, the consortium will assess in what way the supported projects have contributed to the Germany's climate policy targets.
-Ecologic Institute covers a range of projects, including the fields of low-carbon transport, industrial transformation and biomass use.
+In the course of the evaluation, the consortium assessed in what way the supported projects have contributed to Germany's climate policy targets.
+Ecologic Institute covered a range of projects, including the fields of low-carbon transport, industrial transformation and biomass use.

 This makes the NKI a cornerstone of German climate protection efforts.
 A wide range of projects and programmes benefit from funding under this initiative.
 This includes four major support programmes, targeting climate projects in cultural, social and other public institutions, small-scale CHP plants, industry-grade refrigeration technologies and biomass use.
 In addition, a number of individual projects are supported, ranging from targeted innovation support (e.g. technology development and feasibility studies) to the diffusion of existing energy efficiency technologies to general information, motivation and awareness-raising campaigns, targeting behavioural changes by private and commercial energy consumers.

-The evaluation is conducted over a three-year period by a consortium by the Öko-Institute (project lead), the environmental policy research centre (FFU) at the Free University Berlin, arepo consult, the FiFo Institute for Public Economics at Cologne University and Dr. Hans-Joachim Ziesing.
+The evaluation was conducted over a three-year period by a consortium of the Oeko-Institut (project lead), the environmental policy research centre (FFU) at the Free University Berlin, arepo consult, the FiFo Institute for Public Economics at Cologne University and Dr. Hans-Joachim Ziesing.